PeteRager/lennoxs30/docs/parameters.md

 switch.\<systemname\>\_parameter_safety

 In order to prevent accidental setting of parameters, a parameters safety switch is created.

-When the switch is on, attempts to set parameters will be rejected.
-When the switch is off, attempts to set the parameters will be accepted.
+When the switch is on (its default), attempts to set parameters will be rejected.
+When the switch is off parameters can be set.
 The safety will automatically turn back on after 60 seconds.

 ### Button Parameter Update